 Most Hawaiians came to accept the islands' position as a U.S. territory, and that status remained convenient for Hawai‘i, particularly the plantation owners who weren't bound by U.S. immigration laws, until World War II.
 The Dec.
 7, 1941, attack on Pearl Harbor not only boosted Hawaiians' desire for political muscle in Washington but also rallied support among mainlanders who recognized Hawai‘i's growing importance to the country.
 The Hawai‘i State Bill passed in March 1959, Hawaiians voted in June to accept it, and on Aug.
 21, Hawai‘i was proclaimed the 50th state.
 An overwhelming majority of Hawaiians today favor continued statehood.

-Go O‘ahu CardThe Go O‘ahu Card The Go O‘ahu Card is an all-access pass offering admission to more than 30 top O‘ahu things to do and attractions you should see during your vacation, including the USS Bowfin Submarine Museum & Park, Lyon Arboretum, Battleship Missouri Memorial at Pearl Harbor, Iolani Palace, The Polynesian Cultural Center and a catamaran cruise.
-The card is purchased by the day (1, 2, 3, 5 or 7 days) and saves customers up to 55 percent compared to the combined admission price at the gate.
-The Go O‘ahu Card is available online or by phoning (800) 887-9103.
+Go O‘ahu CardThe Go O‘ahu Card is an all-access pass offering admission to more than 30 top O‘ahu things to do and attractions you should see during your vacation, including the USS Bowfin Submarine Museum & Park, Lyon Arboretum, Battleship Missouri Memorial at Pearl Harbor, Iolani Palace, The Polynesian Cultural Center and a catamaran cruise.
+There are different passes to suit, whether you want to choose the number of days or attractions to visit.
+Passes save customers up to 55 percent compared to the combined admission price at the gate.
+The Go Oahu pass is available online or by phone (800) 887-9103.

 Places in Vicinity